 Setting either style to none skips the entire transform category: punctuationStyle: 'none' preserves straight quotes, apostrophes, and prime marks; dashStyle: 'none' preserves all hyphens, number ranges, date ranges, and minus signs.

 Use classifyApostrophes(text) to distinguish apostrophes from closing single quotes.
-It returns text with apostrophes as U+02BC (MODIFIER LETTER APOSTROPHE) and closing quotes as U+2019 (RIGHT SINGLE QUOTATION MARK).
+It returns text with apostrophes as U+02BC (modifier letter apostrophe) and closing quotes as U+2019 (right single quotation mark).
 Per the Unicode Standard,transform() and niceQuotes() use U+2019 for both in their output.